-With regard to our editorial, the following sections detail our content policies and procedures.
+Editorial Integrity: with regard to our editorial, the following sections detail our content policies and procedures.

 It is our goal and our mission to bring you news and updates delivered as accurately as possible.
 We want you to trust us and believe in our objectivity and accuracy.
 The content on our site is practical as well as relevant.

-Our wide variety of topics cover just about your every bits and pieces of health information you need.
+Our wide variety of topics covers just about your every bits and piece of health information you need.
 And because we aim to serve you, we filter certain types of information.
 We make sure that these are applicable to your personal health.
 We also highly rely on you, our reader, to choose the information that is most appropriate.
 As accurate as we try to be, always trust the opinion of your doctor above everything else.
 We’re simply here to supplement the facts they give.

 Hence, always seek professional advice regarding your concerns and questions about the topics you’ve read.